HamPiRadio/HamPiRadio/README.md

 #### List of features:
+For full and ongoing features see the HamPiRadio website:  https://hampiradio.com HamPiRadio is a 16 band Amateur Radio receiver and transmitter.
+It is designed to receive on LF, HF and VHF bands and transmit on all HF bands with 100W and on 8, 6 and 4Mtr bands on reduces power.
+It is essentially an Analog Transcsiver with all the needed contrils available (conventional controls - Knobs!) or single press function buttons, for ease and speed of access control.
 (Like the MVP, or from Michael’s website.)

 #### Contributing:
 Contributors are welcome to this project.
 For Active 'On The Go' issues please to see us here:  HamPiRadio Discord https://discord.com/invite/6k9mv8ME

-Your ideas and input are welcomed, here.
+By oprning up this project to others we are looking for 'helpful' and 'active contrubutions' from others.
 If you are able to report bugs, then please do.
 Feature requests are encouraged; and any contributions to the documentation/ wiki are welcomed.
 Why not say ‘Hi!’ in the HamPiRadio Discord https://discord.com/invite/6k9mv8ME

 #### Schematic:
 ?